Panajot Pano: International career

 Pano has been an Albanian international, earning 28 caps and scoring 4 goals between 1963 and 1973.
 He also captained the national team in 10 occasions.

 He scored his first international goal on 30 October 1963 against Denmark in the 1964 European Nations' Cup qualifying stage which marked Albania's first ever win in a qualifying match.

 Personal life

-His son Ledio Pano, became also a well known football player and played for the football clubs of Partizani, Luftëtari, Xanthi FC and Pas Ioannina.
+His son Ledio Pano, became also a well known football player and played for the football clubs of Partizani, Luftëtari, Xanthi and PAS Giannina.
 He was also capped several times with Albania.

 He died at 70 in Jacksonville, (Florida, United States) on 19 January 2010 after suffering a heart attack.

 Legacy

 In November 2003, to celebrate UEFA's Jubilee, he was selected as the Golden Player of Albania by the Football Association of Albania as their most outstanding player of the past 50 years.

 On 6 March 2009, Pano received the order Honor of Nation from the President of Albania, Bamir Topi.
 This was the first time in the history of Albania that a footballer was honored with the Honor of the Nation order.